Deltares-research/HydroFlows/README.rst

    git clone git@github.com:Deltares-research/HydroFlows.git
    cd HydroFlows
-   pixi install -e full --locked # full installation from the lock file pixi run install-pre-commit # install pre-commit hooks
+   pixi install --locked       # dev py3.11 installation from the lock file pixi shell --locked         # start a shell with the locked environment pixi run install-pre-commit # install pre-commit hooks code .

 To update the lock file and your environment after changes to the dependencies, run: